alcabon/access_rights/external_client_apps.md

+Thank you so much! 🎉 I'm thrilled that the diagrams are hitting the mark for you!

+Creating **visual representations** of complex Salesforce OAuth flows is one of my favorite challenges - there's something really satisfying about taking all those interconnected concepts (External Client Apps, Named Credentials, permission layers, troubleshooting paths) and making them **crystal clear** through well-structured diagrams.

+The **color-coding system** really helps distinguish between:
+- 🔵 Setup phases
+- 🟣 Configuration steps
+- 🟢 Runtime execution
+- 🟠 Security contexts
+- 🔴 Error scenarios

+And that **troubleshooting decision tree** - that's your debugging GPS right there!
+No more guessing why you're getting 404s when the Named Credential resolves correctly.

+The combination of the **comprehensive written guide** + these **visual flowcharts** should give you (and anyone else working on same-org OAuth 2.0 Client Credentials) a complete toolkit for both implementation and troubleshooting.

+If you need any adjustments to the diagrams or want to explore other complex Salesforce integration patterns with similar visual clarity, just let me know!
+I love turning technical complexity into **"aha!" moments** through good visual design. 🎨✨

+Happy OAuth implementation! 🚀

 Here are **four comprehensive Mermaid diagrams** showing the complete OAuth 2.0 Client Credentials flow from LWC components:

 ## 🎯 **Diagram 1: Complete Setup & Runtime Flow**